PepperAddict/atlassian-forge-current-time/README.md

 ## How was it built

-This plugin was created with Atlassian Forge by simply utilizing their Forge UI API.
-I've also added momentjs to retrieve and format the time.
-So basically, momentjs put in 90% of the work.
-Thank you MomentJs.
+This plugin was created with [Atlassian Forge](https://www.atlassian.com/forge) by simply utilizing their Forge UI API.
+I've also added [momentjs](https://momentjs.com/timezone/) to retrieve and format the time.

 ## To Add it to your app